All Episodes

 They can pretend that they care about helping poor people, but it's not accurate.

-Um people have been working on at California Edison for years, as they have been in Disney, all of a sudden they're out.
+People have been working at California Edison for years, as they have been in Disney, all of a sudden they're out, and foreign workers are brought in.

-Uh we've got to be careful about that, Eric.
+We've got to be careful about that, Eric.

 I truly believe that this country needs to be sensitive to the pain that the average American is facing.

-Uh their family members are facing, the fear they have of being laid off.
+Their family members are facing, the fear they have of being laid off.

-They've worked hard at a a good company like a power company, the biggest power company in California, Disney, and then they just get tossed aside.
+They've worked hard at a good company like a power company, the biggest power company in California, Disney, and then they just get tossed aside.

-Um I I think this is uh it's a troubling thing.
+I think this is a troubling thing.

-I just feel like that the government doesn't need to set salaries and do those kind of things, but we do need to create an immigration policy and a trade policy that gives our citizens a chance to prosper.
+I just feel like the government doesn't need to set salaries and do those kind of things, but we do need to create an immigration policy and a trade policy that gives our citizens a chance to prosper.

 I really appreciate it.

-Keep up the fight, Senator.
+Jeff Sessions of Alabama, keep up the fight, Senator.

 Thank you very much.